 We just performed (March 20 and 21) Technical Photography documentation of other Aztec manuscripts at the Bibliothèque Nationale de France.
 These documents have European writing in the Aztec language, Nahuatl, on them that is no longer legible.
 They also have corrections to non-alphabetic indigenous writing with the potential to become legible through Technical Photography.

-Dr Jerry Offner is Associate Curator of Northern Mesoamerica at the Houston Museum of Natural Science and he heads a volunteer group of scholars from France, Spain, Poland and Germany that has been studying the document and holding meetings on the document for nearly five years.
-Some members of the group having been studying the documents for more than four decades.
+Dr Jerry Offner is Associate Curator of Northern Mesoamerica at the Houston Museum of Natural Science and he heads a group of scholars from France, Spain, Poland and Germany that has been studying the documents and holding meetings for nearly five years.
+Some members of the group have been studying the documents for more than four decades.